-Increased emphasis on research within the IDD community into the roles of methylation, histone modification, imprinting, and other epigenetic factors in the pathogenesis of IDD has also led to increased emphasis on supporting such research within the Branch's portfolio.
+Within the IDD community, increased emphasis on research into the roles of methylation, histone modification, imprinting, and other epigenetic factors in the pathogenesis of IDD has also led to enhanced support of such research within the Branch's portfolio.
 For example, Branch staff initiated and led an Epigenetics and Systems Biology Working Group for the NICHD during 2008.
 The Group hosted six seminars featuring area scientists and participated in NIH-wide seminars related to these research interests.
-The Branch is also sponsoring a Workshop on the Epigenetic Basis of IDD, which will be held later in 2009.
+The Branch is also sponsoring a Workshop on the Epigenetic Basis of IDD, which will be held in 2010.

 A number of Branch-supported grants funded during the past four years focus on three specific epigenetic disorders-AS, PWS, and Rett syndrome.
 All three disorders are characterized by variable degrees of IDD, but the manifestations are quite disparate.
-Children with AS have significant cognitive and speech impairments, often manifest seizures and an ataxic gait, and have a tendency toward inappropriate laughter.
+Children with AS have significant cognitive and speech impairments, often exhibit seizures and an ataxic gait, and have a tendency toward inappropriate laughter.
 Deletions of the maternal copy of a portion of chromosome 15q, paternal uniparental disomy for this region, or point mutations in the UBE3A gene have been implicated as causative.
-Children with PWS, Deletions of the paternal copy of chromosome 15q and imprinting defects of this region, have failure to thrive and poor feeding in infancy that evolves into insatiable appetite, preoccupation with food, and risk of morbid obesity if not treated aggressively.
-Other compulsive behaviors, such as skin-picking, can also evolve in PWS.
+In contrast, deletions of the paternal copy of chromosome 15q or imprinting defects of this region cause PWS, characterized by failure to thrive and poor feeding in infancy that evolves into insatiable appetite, preoccupation with food, and risk of morbid obesity if not treated aggressively.
+Other compulsive behaviors, such as skinpicking, can also evolve in PWS.
 Rett syndrome, as described earlier, is associated with loss of purposeful hand movements and speech in affected girls in early childhood, problems with balance and coordination, and seizures, hang wringing, and other features of ASDs.
 Most cases of Rett syndrome are caused by mutations in the MECP2 gene on the X chromosome.

-Among the research topics addressed by Branch-supported projects are the following: Mouse models of imprinting defects on chromosome 15 in PWS and AS; a mouse model of AS based on an Ube3a point mutation; MECP2 gene regulation in Rett syndrome; and the role of MECP2 in chromatin methylation.
+Among the research topics addressed by Branch-supported projects are the following: mouse models of imprinting defects on chromosome 15 in PWS and AS; a mouse model of AS based on an Ube3a point mutation; MECP2 gene regulation in Rett syndrome; and the role of MECP2 in chromatin methylation.
 The Branch also supported an R13 conference proposal establishing a multisite clinical network for international studies on Rett syndrome.